helgoboss/helgobox/doc/user-guide.md

   This wouldn't prevent the volume from exceeding that range if changed e.g. in REAPER itself.
 This setting applies to targets which are controlled via absolute control values (= all targets with the exception of the "Action target" if invocation type is _Relative_).
+- **Out of range:** This determines ReaLearn's behavior if the control value is not within "Source Min/Max" or the feedback value not within "Target Min/Max".

+  If unchecked and an incoming source control value is not within _Source Min/Max_, the target value will be set to either min or max.
+If checked, the target value will not be touched.

 All other UI elements in this section depend on the chosen mode type.